Speeding up low-mass planetary microlensing simulations and modelling: the Caustic Region Of INfluence: Accuracy and Bias

-Figure~\ref{u0fig} shows the distribution of impact parameters for planet detections, relative to both the primary mass and the \croin{} center.
-The lower panel shows the fractional difference between the \croin{} and standard simulations
+Figure~\ref{paramcompleteness} shows the distributions of $\uzero, s, \alpha$ and $q$ for the planet detections in the standard and \croin{} simulations.
+It is the distributions of $\uzero$ and $s$ where the largest differences can be seen between the standard and \croin{} parameterizations.